Measurement of high-mass $t\bar{t}\ell^{+}\ell^{-}$ production and lepton flavour universality-inspired effective field theory interpretations at $\sqrt{s}=13$ TeV with the ATLAS detector: Results

 \subsection{EFT lepton flavour universality violation sensitive fits}

 Flavour-relative fits to data are also performed in the configuration targetting LFU-violation in the EFT effects.
 This is captured by the difference between the flavour-split WCs for different operators, $O_X$, defined as $\Delta(c_{[X](22)}-c_{[X](11)})$, that are probed to search for EFT effects that apply preferentially on either electron or muon couplings to the top quark.
 In these fits the difference between flavours is a free parameter but apply relative to a single-flavour reference WC.
 A convention is chosen to make the electron flavour WC, $c_{[X](11)}$, the reference, so this is additionally a free parameter in the fit.
 Table~\ref{tab:Results:EFT_flavratio} shows the results of the fits to data, in the case $\mathcal{O}(\Lambda^{-4})$ terms are considered and only single operators, $O_X$, have WCs included in the fit at a time (other WCs fixed to 0).
 These results are also summarised in Figure~\ref{fig:Results:EFT_summary_flav}.

 There is potential for systematic uncertainties to cancel out in the $\Delta(c_{[X](22)}-c_{[X](11)})$, but this analysis is now limited by the available Run 2 data sample size, so it is observed that the sensitivity to the flavour-split WC difference is lower than that of the individual flavour-specific WCs.
 Nonetheless, this marks the first search for LFU-violation for EFT effects using this final state and cancellation of systematic uncertainties is observed which will become valuable with a larger data sample size.
-As with the other results, all fitted WC values are in good agreement with the SM, both for the flavour-split results and for the different WCs between flavours.
-In most cases the central value of the fitted $\Delta(c_{[X](22)}-c_{[X](11)})$ value corresponds to the calculation based on the results in Table~\ref{tab:Res:EFT_flavsep}, however for $c_{tl}$ and $c_{leQt(11)}^{1}$ this is not the case.
-This is due to the double-minimum structure as can be seen in Figure~\ref{fig:Results:coverage}(a), where in this case an alternative minimum is preferred.
-Overall, the confidence intervals are the more meaningful quantities when interpreting the flavour-relative results.
+For example, systematic uncertainties in backgrounds common to both $\ttbar{}e^{+}e^{-}$ and $\ttbar{}\mu^{+}\mu^{-}$ SRs, such as the \ttW and fake lepton backgrounds, are reduced while uncertainties relating specifically one lepton flavour, such as those in the electron isolation SFs, become of higher relative importance.